WARD 24/7 CSS App

 What is WARD?

-WARD allows doctors and nurses to follow patients’ acute medical disease progression or postoperative course.
+WARD allows doctors and nursed to follow patients’ acute medical disease progression or postoperative course.
 The generation of real-time alarms will immediately alert relevant health care staff to allow initiation of treatment much earlier.
 Our well-designed, easy-to-use, and simple user interface offers health care professionals a valuable tool for overviewing current and historical vital signs.

-Daily routines of manual patient monitoring can be fundamentally changed to 24/7 observation of saturation, heart rate, respiration rate, blood pressure, etc. with alarms of important deviations.
+Daily routines of manual patient monitoring can be fundamentally changed to 24/7 observation of peripheral oxygen saturation, heart rate, respiration rate, blood pressure, etc. with alarms of important deviations.
 This may allow more efficient use of resources and the ability to give attention to the patients in special needs while at the same time keeping an eye on the remaining patients.

 Aim